ALIYA2Group/Mod20_Segment_1/README.md

 ## Database Storage
 ex.
 Mongo is the database we intend to use, and we will integrate Flask to display the data.

-## Machine Learning
+# Machine Learning Model

-A provisional machine learning model that stands in for the final machine learning model has been designed, with a starter code in place.
-It will be able to:
+We will present a provisional machine learning model that stands in for the final machine learning model and accomplishes the following:

 * Takes in data from the provisional database
 * Outputs label for input data

+#### Questions
+* Which model did you choose and why?
+* How are you training your model?
+* What is the model's accuracy?
+* How does this model work?

 The model has been designed to:
 * pre-process the data